microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 ## Editor Colors

-The most prominent editor colors are the token colors that are based on the language grammar installed.
-These colors are defined by the Color Theme and can (currently) not be customized in the settings.
-All other colors are listed here:
+The most prominent editor colors are the token colors used for syntax highlighting and are based on the language grammar installed.
+These colors are defined by the Color Theme but can also be customized with the `editor.tokenColorCustomizations` setting.
+See [Customizing a Color Theme](https://code.visualstudio.com/docs/getstarted/themes#_customizing-a-color-theme) for  details on updating a Color Theme and the available token types.

+All other editor colors are listed here:

 - `editor.background`: Editor background color.
 - `editor.foreground`: Editor default foreground color.